World War II Heritage City

 World War II Heritage City (officially American World War II Heritage City) is an honorary designation applied by National Park Service of the United States government to an American city or region in recognition of its contributions to the war effort of World War II and its continuing work to preserve its military history.

 History

-The idea for the World War II Heritage City program was originated by Wilbur D. Jones, a retired United States Navy captain and military historian, in about 2008.
-The designation was made law in an act sponsored by United States Senator Thom Tillis and United States Representative David Rouzer and signed by President of the United States Donald Trump in 2019 as Public Law 116–9.
+The idea for the World War II Heritage City program was originated by Wilbur D. Jones Jr., a retired United States Navy captain and military historian, in about 2008.
+The designation was made law in an act sponsored by Senator Thom Tillis and Representative David Rouzer, and signed into law by President Donald Trump in 2019 as Public Law 116–9.

-In September 2020, Wilmington, North Carolina was designated the first World War II Heritage City.
+In September 2020, Wilmington, North Carolina, was designated the first World War II Heritage City.

 Criteria

 Any city credited with a major contribution to the American war effort during World War II and which, since the end of hostilities, has actively endeavored to preserve its military legacy can be designated a World War II Heritage City.
 The Secretary of the Interior is authorized to designate cities.
 No more than one such city in any single state or territory can be named.
 Other jurisdictions, such as counties, towns, or townships are eligible.